 There are the H-series targeted at performance laptops and mobile workstations and the S-series, which are meant for more traditional desktops.
 They’ll complement the two other lines of seventh-generation CPUs, which cover ultra-thin designs (the Y-series) and faster ultraportables (the U-series).

-When compared to fifth and sixth generation processors, the newer processor offers a slightly better performance.
+When compared to fifth and sixth-generation processors, the newer processor offers slightly better performance.
 The S-series i7-7700k processor can deliver a base clock speed of 4.2 GHz and maximum speeds of up to 4.5 GHz.
 It includes quad cores and eight threads.
-In comparison to it, the i7-6700k processor that was launched in Q3 2015 delivers clock speed of 4.0 to 4.2 GHz.
+In comparison to it, the i7-6700k processor that was launched in Q3 2015 delivers a clock speed of 4.0 to 4.2 GHz.
 The i7-7700k is packed with Intel HD 630 graphics.

-You can expect Intel’s new desktop chips to handle 4000 video pretty efficiently.
+You can expect Intel’s new desktop chips to handle 4000 videos pretty efficiently.
 That won’t mean as much for battery life savings, but it could make them much more useful for playing 4K on home theater PCs.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 All the new Intel Kaby Lake processors can support up to 24 PCI Express 3.0 chipset lanes as well as up to 10 USB 3.0 ports.
 The claims made by Intel suggest that the Kaby Lake processor will support 4K videos efficiently, but there is no confirmation on whether the chipset built with a 14nmm process can offer better battery performance.